Aestivial/portfolio-site/README.md

 # My Portfolio-site

-A portfolio website to display all my current/past projects.
+A portfolio website to display information about me, all my current/past projects and more.